lorossi/journal/README.md

 Search fields with key `burpess` and `slices_of_cake`:

 `journal --searchfields burpees slices_of_cake`

+### Get all fields
+Get all used fields and their relative values:

+`--journal --fields`

 # Credits
 Thanks to [faith](github.com/fatih) for his [color](github.com/fatih/color) package